Vasectomy is a permanent contraception or sterilisation. This page explains how the vasectomy works and tells you how to get one.

 Many factors can affect the success rate of a reversal.
 On average, 50 percent of reversals result in a pregnancy.

-Some men produce antibodies to their own sperm after a vasectomy.
+Sometimes a person can develop antibodies to their own sperm after a vasectomy.
 This may make pregnancy after reversal less likely.

 A second option after vasectomy is direct retrieval of sperm from the testicle, then in vitro fertilisation to achieve pregnancy.

 Another option is to freeze some of your sperm so they can be used later.

 If this is something you would like to consider, talk it over with your doctor or vasectomy counsellor before your operation.

 Infection is uncommon and is not usually serious.
 Internal bleeding may cause swelling and pain.